 The sales to and purchases from related parties have been entered into in the normal course of the business and have been established on mutually agreed terms and conditions.
-Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash (Note 13 and 17).
-There have been no guarantees provided or received for any related party receivable.
-For the year ended 31 December 2022 and 2021, the Company has not recorded any impairment of receivables relating to amounts owed by a related party.
+Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash (Note 13 and 18).
+There have been no guarantees provided or received for any related party receivable or payable.
+For the year ended 31 December 2023 and 2022, the Company has not recorded any impairment of receivables relating to amounts owed by a related party.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.